dh-notes/pandoc-workflow/main.md

 ```
     $ pandoc -H format.sty -o project.pdf --number-sections --toc project.tex`.
 ```

-At this point, you should spend some time exploring some of other features of Markdown like quotations (referenced by `>` symbol), bullet lists which start with `*`, verbatim line breaks which start with `|` (useful for poetry), tables, and a few of the other functions listed on the Pandoc's markdown page.
-Pay particular attention to empty space and the flow of paragraphs.
-The documentation puts it succinctly when it defines a paragraph to be "one or more lines of text followed by one or more blank line."
-Note that "newlines are treated as spaces" and that "if you need a hard line break, put two or more spaces at the end of a line."
-The best way to understand what that means is to experiment freely.
-Use your editor's preview mode or just run Pandoc to see the results of your experiments.

-Above all, avoid the urge to format.
-Remember that you are identifying *semantic* units: sections, subsections, emphasis, footnotes, and figures.^[Even `*italics*` and `**bold**` in Markdown are not really formatting marks, but indicate different level of *emphasis*.]
-The formatting will happen later, once you know the venue and the requirements of publication.

 # Working with Bibliographies
 In this section, we will add a bibliography to our document and then convert from Chicago to MLA formats.